KaurSarabjeet/chuck-app/README.md

 Once the VM is created, Ansible installs and configures everything automatically.

-* **provision.yml** – Installs Docker and nginx, updates packages, and grants the default Debian user Docker access.
-* **deploy.yml** – Copies app files, builds the Docker image, runs the container, and configures nginx as a reverse proxy.
+* **playbook.yml** – Copies app files, builds the Docker image, runs the container, and configures nginx as a reverse proxy.

 **Run:**